Derecho-Project/derecho/README.md

 ...
 ```

-The **tx_depth** and **rx_depth** configure the maximum of pending requests that can be waiting for acknowledgement before communication blocks.
-Those numbers can be different from one device to another.
-We recommend setting them as large as possible.

-#### Configure Persistent Behavior
+#### Configuring Persistent Behavior
-The application can specify the location for persistent state in the file system by **file_path**, which is defaulted to `.plog` folder in the working directory. **ramdisk_path** controls the location of states for `Volatile<T>`, which is defaulted to tmpfs (ramdisk). **reset** controls weather to clean up the persisted state.
+The application can specify the location for persistent state in the file system with **file_path**, which defaults to the `.plog` folder in the working directory. **ramdisk_path** controls the location of states for `Volatile<T>`, which defaults to tmpfs (ramdisk). **reset** controls weather to clean up the persisted state when a Derecho service shuts down.
 We default this to true. **Please set `reset` to `false` for normal use of `Persistent<T>`.**

-#### Specify Configuration with Command Line Argument
+#### Specify Configuration with Command Line Arguments
-We allow the application to specify configurations by command line.
-The command line configurations overrides the optioin in configuration file.
-To enable this feature, we sugguest using the following code:
+We also allow applications to specify configuration options on the command line.
+Any command line configuration options override the equivalent option in configuration file.
+To use this feature while still accepting application-specific command-line arguments, we suggest using the following code:

 ```cpp
 #define NUM_OF_APP_ARGS () // specify the number of application arguments.
 int main(int argc, char* argv[]) {